 Theology and Science

 As well as having a passion for the Theology of Paul I have over the years worked in the area of Science and Theology.
 In fact the first 'theological book' I ever read was C.A.
 Coulson's Science and Christian Belief.
-Over the years I have become rather sceptical of what is called 'natural theology'.
-Many who work in the area of Science and Theology have a much more positive approach but I have become increasingly suspicious of it, partly as a result of my work on Romans 1.18ff.
+Over the years I had become rather sceptical of what is called 'natural theology'.
+Many who work in the area of Science and Theology had a much more positive approach but I became increasingly suspicious of it, partly as a result of my work on Romans 1.18ff.
+However, since 2017 I have slowly had more appreciation of 'natural theology' largely as a result of studying G.W.F.
+Hegel.
 As you can see from my publications list I have written articles for the series Studies in Science and Theology.
 In the future I hope to publish a two volume work on Theology and Science.
 Volume one will consider predestination, providence and free will in Biblical and Systematic Theology.
 Volume two will look at determinism and free will in theological and scientific perspectives.
 I have been teaching undergraduate modules on these issues since 1995.

 Paul and Israel